jsummers/imageworsener/readme.txt

  -usebkgdlabel
-   If the input file contains a background color label (a PNG bKGD chunk), and you used the -bkgd option, IW has to decide which of those background color to prefer.
+   If the input file contains a background color label (a PNG bKGD chunk), and you used the -bkgd option, IW has to decide which of these background colors to prefer in the event that a background is applied to the image.
    Normally, it prefers the color from the -bkgd option.
 But if you use the -usebkgdlabel option, it will prefer the color from the input file.

+ -bkgdlabel <color>
+   Specify the background color to write to the output file's metadata, if supported by the file format.
+The color is always given in the sRGB colorspace.
+The format of <color> is the same as for the -bkgd option.

+ -nobkgdlabel
+   Do not copy the input file's background color label to the output file.
+   Incompatible with -bkgdlabel.

  -cc <n>  (-cccolor -ccalpha -ccred -ccgreen -ccblue -ccgray) -cc <r>,<g>,<b>[,<a>]